weihanglo/weihanglo.github.io/source/_posts/thoughts-on-react-native-from-an-ios-developer.md

 As far as you dive into mobile app development, you will find that the basic API of React Native are always not enough to use.
 Instead, you would aware yourself stackoverflowing around and looking for other out-of-the-box libraries to use immediately.
 Although there are hundreds of open source libraries for cross platform React Native development, every single library is written in at least two different programming language to accomplish its purpose, and that means double knowledge and cost are included.
 From build system to rendering API, each platform needs specific approaches to optimize all aspects.
 Therefore, you shall not treat those libraries as normal JavaScript modules.
 Native development is that hard.

-> As an iOS developer, if there is no library that meets your needs, you need to tell your boss to recruit a real Android man for help, or pay you double to learn the whole new Android development stack.
+> As an iOS developer, if there is no any React Native module that meets your needs, you need to tell your boss to recruit a real Android man for help, or pay you double to learn the whole new Android development stack.

 [f8app-design]: http://makeitopen.com/tutorials/building-the-f8-app/design/